Ettore De Maria Bergler: Biography

-He specialized in landscape, but also did portraits and genre scenes.
+He specialized in landscapes, but also did portraits and genre scenes.
 In Palermo he painted frescoes for the Villa Malfitano Whitaker, and for the Massimo theater between 1899 and 1900.
 In 1908 he frescoed Liberty-style floral themes for the Grand Hotel Villa Igiea.
 From 1913 to 1931 he taught figurative painting at the Academy of Fine Arts in Palermo.
 Among his pupils was Michele Dixitdomino.